magpylib/magpylib/docs/_pages/user_guide/docs/docs_fieldcomp.md

 (docs-field-core)=
 ## Core interface

-At the heart of Magpylib lies a set of core functions that are our implementations of explicit field expressions found in the literature, see {ref}`guide-ressources-physics`.
+At the heart of Magpylib lies a set of core functions that are our implementations of analytical field expressions found in the literature, see {ref}`guide-ressources-physics`.
 Direct access to these functions is given through the `magpylib.core` subpackage which includes,

 ::::{grid} 1
 :gutter: 1